Cat and Dog Vaccinations in Callaway

 *For cats, we specifically use non-adjuvanted Purevax vaccines.
 These vaccines are as equally effective as adjuvanted vaccines, but do not contain irritating chemicals known as adjuvants, which are used to prompt an immune response and can cause harmful reactions in cats (such as injection-site sarcomas).

-Choosing the Right Vaccines for Your Dog or Cat
+Choosing the Right Vaccines for Your Dog or Cat in Callaway

 Generally, cats and dogs should receive their first vaccination between 6 and 8 weeks of age.
 We start with a series of distemper boosters for cats and dogs, which are administered 3 weeks apart until they reach 12-16 weeks old.
 During your pet’s wellness visit, we will discuss their health history, lifestyle at home, frequency of travel, and other factors to determine which vaccines they’ll need for the long term.